mattiasaltin/mattias-leadership-toolkit/README.md

 # Mattias Leadership Toolkit

 Welcome to the Mattias Leadership Toolkit.
 This repository is a comprehensive collection of resources designed to support leaders across various domains, including product and engineering.
-It aims to help you build and maintain high-performing teams, ensure technical excellence, and optimize delivery processes.
+It aims to help you build and maintain high-performing teams, ensure technical excellence, and optimise delivery processes.

 ## 👋 Introduction